azegas/pagalbaGyvunams/README.md

   typing `pip list` again and now you will see ONLY the packages that are instaleld in this virtual environment.
 - let's install packages that are needed to run this project.
-- Do that by typing `pip install -r requirements.txt`
+- Do that by typing `pip install -r requirements.txt` (make sure you are in the folder the same folder that has requirements.txt in it).

 ### Running the project